 At Florida Coast Weight Loss Center, we are dedicated to guiding people toward long-term health and wellness.
 As experienced bariatric surgeons, we know that gastric sleeve surgery is a powerful tool, but we also give patients the support they need to make lifestyle changes and sustain their weight loss.
 Our bariatric surgeons have extensive experience in laparoscopic gastric sleeve procedures with over 4,000 performed.
-We are proud to help people live healthier lives with gastric sleeve in the Daytona, St. Augustine, and Orlando area.
+We are proud to help people live healthier lives with gastric sleeve in the Orlando, Jacksonville, and Daytona Beach area.

 What is Gastric Sleeve Surgery?